-Otherwise, UN protocols relating to staff travel into KRI's international airports in Erbil and Sulaymaniyah were revised on 4 December 2020.
-The previous rule requiring UN staff to undergo a quarantine period upon arrival are no longer in place.
-Instead, they must monitor themselves for a period of 14 days and report to the UN health clinic if they display any symptoms.
-Staff are only permitted to access UN compounds to undertake essential duties and must obtain permission from the supervisors in order to enter.
+Otherwise, UN protocols relating to staff travel into the international airport in Erbil were revised in January 2021.
+UN staff must quarantine at their place of residence for a period of eight days and report to the UN health clinic if they display any symptoms.
+Staff are only permitted to access UN compounds to undertake essential duties and must obtain entrance permission from their supervisors.